 - How do I search for sites?

-Visit the snapshot page to search for stations by river basin or region.
+Visit the snapshot page to search for stations by river basin in a state or territory.

 - How were the stations selected for inclusion into the network?